 That was inappropriate, and I want the OIG or whoever it is, I want heads to roll.

-I will say that the Democrat funding of the dossier was in the final months, and prior to that it was funded by the Washington Free Beacon, as we all know.
+I will say that the Democrat funding of the dossier was in the final months, and prior to that, it was funded by the Washington Free Beacon, as we all know.

 I do agree with you that there was some favoritism within the DNC.

-Oh, stop for a second.
+Whoa, whoa, whoa, stop for a second.

 Stop for a second.

-If that primary if it's rigged and the other guy has no shot, which is what happened.
+It's rigged and the other guy has no shot, which is what happened.

 You've got to stop and say, wait a minute, why did that happen?

-And then if the fix is in an investigation where we know crimes were committed, because mishandling classified information, top secret, special access program information is a crime.
+And then if the fix is in in an investigation where we know crimes were committed, because mishandling classified information, top secret, special access program information is a crime.

 Destroying such is a crime.

-Uh deleting them when they're subpoenaed is a crime.
+Deleting them when they're subpoenaed is a crime.

 Busting up mobile devices is a crime.